augustlevinson/report-submodules/readme.md

 git push
 ```

-Navigating to the parent repository in GitHub, you can see the submodules listed as folders:
+Navigating to the parent repository in GitHub, you can now see the submodules listed as directories:

 ![The submodules in the parent repository](img/submodules-repo.png)
 *The submodules are snapshots of the specific branch at the time of adding them.
 To update them to the latest version, you first need to have their repos updated and then push those changes to the parent repo.*